 From 21 November 2016, all applicants and registrants have to provide evidence that they have the necessary knowledge of English language for safe and effective practice.
-The evidence must comply with our guidance on evidence of English language skills.
-You can find a full copy of this guidance here.
+The evidence must comply with our guidance on providing evidence of English language skills.

 Please be aware that our requirements concerning evidence of English language skills do not replace the very important role that you as employers will continue to play in checking that the pharmacy professionals you wish to employ for a particular role are competent to carry out that role and have the necessary knowledge of English to practise safely and effectively, as part of your interview and selection processes.

 Temporary and occasional service provision